TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: TA-MEAD Dataset

-\textbf{\textit{AU-based Fine-grained Annotation.}} Since the aforementioned emotion labels cannot describe fine-grained facial expressions, we also intend to control local facial expressions by text.
-We resort to the Facial Action Coding System (FACS)~\cite{ekman2002facial} to describe visually discernible facial movements.
-FACS splits the facial expressions into individual components of muscle movements, called Action Units (AUs)~\cite{ekman2002facial}.
-Each AU has a detailed text description, which can be easily transformed into text annotations.
-We employ an off-the-shelf AU detector~\cite{ma2022facial} trained on DISFA dataset~\cite{mavadati2013disfa} to detect the AU activation intensity ranging from 0-5.
-For each video in MEAD, we use the AU detector to obtain the AU intensity of each frame, then use the average intensity over frames as the AU intensity of the video.
-Furthermore, each AU is divided into three levels based on the empirical thresholds, as shown in the AU Lookup Table of Fig.~\ref{fig:annotation}. \textbf{\textit{Description Sentence Construction.}} Once obtaining emotion labels, activated AUs and their intensities, we can generate diverse text descriptions for each video.
-The description construction is shown in Fig.~\ref{fig:annotation}.
-The general format is defined as \textit{[<SUB> <EMOTION> and speaks with <AU>]}, where \textit{<SUB>} refers to the subject, \textit{<EMOTION>} and \textit{<AU>} correspond to the coarse-level and fine-grained annotations, respectively.
+\textbf{AU-based Fine-grained Annotation.} To annotate fine-grained facial movements, we leverage rich facial information in the Facial Action Coding System (FACS)~\cite{ekman2002facial}.
+FACS breaks down facial expressions into individual muscle movements, known as Action Units (AUs)~\cite{ekman2002facial}.
+Each AU has a detailed text description that can easily be converted into text annotations.
+Therefore, we first use an off-the-shelf AU detector~\cite{ma2022facial} to detect AU and then use AU descriptions to construct annotation.
+Specifically, for each video, we use the AU detector to obtain the AU intensity of each frame.
+The AU intensity of all frames is averaged to represent the AU intensity for the video.
+If the video AU intensity is higher than a predefined threshold, we think the AU is activated in the video.
+We also define thresholds to decide at which intensity level the AU is activated.
+This allows our method to model the intensity of face motions.

+\textbf{Description Sentence Generation.} Once we obtain the emotion labels, activated AUs, and their intensities, we are able to generate diverse text descriptions for each video.
+The general format is [\textit{$\langle$SUB$\rangle$ $\langle$EMOTION$\rangle$ and speaks with $\langle$AU$\rangle$}].
+Here, \textit{$\langle$SUB$\rangle$} refers to the subject, while \textit{$\langle$EMOTION$\rangle$} and \textit{$\langle$AU$\rangle$} correspond to the coarse-level and fine-grained annotations, respectively.

-For \textit{<EMOTION>}, we randomly select an annotated emotion label from those alternative emotion ones.
-For \textit{<AU>}, we generate text descriptions following~\citet{hong2020face}.
-Specifically, we first identify activated AUs (\emph{e.g.} eyebrows) and then their AU descriptions (\emph{e.g.} lifted).
-For instance, if an AU \emph{Outer Brow Raiser} is activated and its intensity is high, we annotate ``A man speaks with outer brow extremely lifted."
-Note that, multiple fine-grained descriptions are also acceptable.
-Moreover, to achieve better generalization, we randomly drop emotion or AU descriptions during training.
+To generate the text descriptions, we first randomly select an annotated emotion label from the alternative ones for \textit{$\langle$EMOTION$\rangle$}.
+As for \textit{$\langle$AU$\rangle$}, we follow the text generation approach proposed by Hong \etal~\cite{hong2020face}.
+This involves identifying the activated AUs (\emph{e.g.} eyebrows) and their corresponding descriptions (\emph{e.g.} lifted).
+For example, if the AU \emph{Outer Brow Raiser} is activated and the intensity is high, we annotate it as \emph{A man speaks with outer brow extremely lifted.} Furthermore, during training, to improve generalization, we randomly drop the emotion or AU descriptions.
+Thanks to our detailed description of expression motion patterns, our subsequent methods can effectively learn the mapping from text to expression characteristics with a high degree of accuracy.
+Our TA-MEAD dataset will be released.